SIR-Model for Households: Simulations and comparison with agent--based model

 To validate our model, we compared it to a stochastic, microscopic agent--based model developed at the Interdisciplinary Centre for Mathematical and Computational Modelling at the University of Warsaw.
 Complete details of this model are given in~\cite{niedzielewski2022overview}.
-In this model agents have certain states (susceptible, infected, recovered, hospitalized, deceased, etc.) and infection events occur in certain context, i.e.~in households, on the streets or workplaces and several more.
-Besides the household--context, the street--context is used to capture infection events outside households.
+In this model agents have certain states (susceptible, infected, recovered) and infection events occur in certain context, i.e.~inside a single household or between different households.
 Since the ODE--model~\eqref{E:SIR-HH} is a variant of an SIR--model, the agent--based model also just uses the SIR--states and ignores all other states.
 The agent--based model uses for each infected individual a recovery time that is sampled from an exponential distribution with mean $10$ days.
 Based on the household distribution for Poland, Figure~\ref{F:POL_prev} provides a comparison of the computed prevalence vs.~the out--household reproduction number for our model~\ref{E:SIR-HH} and the agent--based model (blue squares).
 The solid lines show the results of the ODE--model for different in--household attack rates.
 The relative prevalence plotted in the figure is defined as the total number of recovered individuals for time $t\to \infty$; here we use $T=2\,000$ days for practical reasons.

 Figure~\ref{F:POL_peak} shows the results for the peak of the infection wave.
 The graph on the left shows the peak of the incidences, i.e.~the maximum number of daily new infections and the graph on the right shows the time, when this peak occurs.